John of Kronstadt: Support for Russian far right

-John at first condemned the participants in the Kishinev pogrom but changed his mind.
+John at first condemned the participants in the Kishinev Pogrom but changed his mind.
 He apologized to its organisers and accused the Jews themselves of the pogroms.
+It is probable that John thought that the Jews had organised the events to promote the revolutionary agendas.
+John still condemned all acts of violence and advised to "fight in a Christian way".
 After the Russian Revolution of 1905, he became an ally of Russian far-right radicals, also known as the Black Hundreds, who fought against left-wing activists, liberals and Jews.
-He was a honorary member of the Union of the Russian People and several other right-wing organizations.
+He was an honorary member of the Union of the Russian People and several other right-wing organizations.
 He became one of the most celebrated clerics of the Russian Orthodox Church who supported the creator of the Union, Alexander Dubrovin.
 When Dubrovin invited the hierarchs of Moscow, St. Petersburg and Kiev as well as John to a mass meeting in November 1906, only John attended.
 Moreover, Metropolitan Anthonii of St. Petersburg sent Dubrovin a sharp rebuke and called his organization terrorist.
 John publicly consecrated the banners of the Union, thus inspiring its leaders.

 John was the only priest of St. Andrew's Cathedral to flee from Kronstadt during the uprising in 1905.
 The rest of the priests of St. Andrew's Cathedral held a procession to the rebels and urged them to stop the uprising.
 The press accused John of cowardice after that act, and journals published caricatures of him.

 Nikolai Leskov and Maxim Gorky were very critical of John.
 Gorky called him an "actor of the Imperial Churches".
 Leskov ridiculed John in his work Polunochniki ("Night Owls") and in a variety of letters.
-John was also known for his fierce attacks on Leo Tolstoy, whom he considered the devil.
+John was also known for his fierce attacks on Leo Tolstoy, whom he considered the devil because of his heretical innovations to the Orthodox faith.
 John wrote to Tolstoy, "You ought to have stone hung around your neck and be lowered with it into the depths of the sea".
 In 1902, a collection of such diatribes was published, and Tolstoy did not pay attention to them.
+In 1902, John was appointed an honorary fellow of the University of Tartu, but declined the title because Tolstoy was granted the same distinction at the same time.

 His support of far-right movements and such aggressive attacks on Tolstoy led to the fact that the attitude of the "progressives" in society towards John became negative, and his figure became the personification of "Reactionary" forces.

+John himself said that the enemies were slandering him.
+He thought they were doing so on the account of their opposition to the church as a whole.
+He also said that he was opposing modernism because the modernists (liberals, atheists, far-left) would transform the country into an "arena of slaughter and bloodshed".
+In 1907 he also prophesied the fall of the Russian Empire and the "unimaginably terrible times" coming after it.